 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 7 credits of graduate coursework from other institutions.
+With program approval, students are allowed to transfer no more than 7 credits of graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

-No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.
+No credits from an other institution or UW–Madison undergraduate degree are allowed to count toward the degree.

 Every graduate student is required to have an advisor and committee.
 The advisor serves a dual role: first, to assist the student in acquiring the highest level of knowledge and competence in the field that is possible; and second, to chair the committee that will determine whether the student has performed acceptably at each of his/ her degree milestones.
 The chair or co-chair of the committee must be graduate faculty from the student’s program.
 Advisors may assist in tracking the student’s progress toward degree completion, assisting with course selection and academic planning, and helping students identify possible research mentors, committee members, and opportunities.